Asta (Black Clover): In Black Clover

 When Asta returns to the Black Bulls hideout, he battles Dante Zogratis alongside Yami whom they defeat but Yami is captured by Zenon Zogratis.
 Asta later receives training from Nacht Faust to master Devil Union with Liebe, the devil that was sealed in Asta's grimoire.
 After mastering Devil Union, they travel to the Spade Kingdom to battle the Dark Triad and the devils including Lucifero.
 About a year after the Spade Kingdom battle, he battles Lucius Zogratis but is defeated and sent to the Land of the Sun by Sister Lily, who was turned into a Paladin by Lucius, and trains with Ichika, Yami's sister, and the Ryuzen Seven to master Zetten.
 When Sister Lily, Heath Grice, and Yrul invade the Land of the Sun, he finishes up his training and stops them with the help of the Ruyzen Seven.
 After the battle he reconciles with Ichika and continues to train with the Ruyzen Seven until the rest of the Black Bulls come to get him.
 He is later brought back to the Clover Kingdom with Ichika, easily defeats Damnatio, and gives the Black Bulls some of his anti-magic.
 He then goes to assist Yuno with his battle against Lucius.

 Other media

 Asta appears as a playable character in the video game Black Clover: Quartet Knights.
 Asta is also featured as a playable character in the crossover game Jump Force.
-He appeared once again as the main character in the anime film Black Clover: Sword of the Wizard King.
+He also appears on Black Clover: Sword of the Wizard King.